scoconno/scoconno.github.io/ancient/trial/index.md

 ### The Roles
 You will need to identify people within each team to play the following roles:

-+ Two attorney for each team to deliver two opening statements.
++ Two attorneys for each team to deliver two opening statements.
 + Three witnesses for each team.
 + Three attorneys from each team to question their own team's witnesses.
 + Three attorneys to cross-examine the opposing team's witnesses.